-Core countries have certain powers over other countries when it comes to the economy, politics, and the military.
+Core countries have certain powers over other countries regarding the economy, politics, and the military.
 These countries are known as core countries because they serve as the core of the world system.
 Great Britain is a great example of a core country, as seen in the British Commonwealth.

 Throughout history, some countries have remained core countries, while others have changed.
-Countries that are influential are typically the ones that keep their spots.
+Influential countries are typically the ones that keep their spots.
 New core countries have emerged, while others have fallen behind the times.

-While there is a general definition of a core country, there is no set criteria to determine an exact list.
+While there is a general definition of a core country, there are no set criteria to determine an exact list.
 One such list designates the following as core countries of the world: